cha-suaysom/TreeNiN_File/README.md

 ### Result

-The result is saved into `TreeNiN_hd50.pkl` which saved the probabilities of each of the 9 models for each jet.
+The result is saved into `_run/TreeNiN/TreeNiN_hd50.pkl` which saved the probabilities of each of the 9 models for each jet.

+### Debugging

+If the workflow  fails, the log can be seen in `_run/TreeNiN/_packtivity/` which has logs for each step in the workflow and also in the bash script.